 Authorisation and supervision

 As a regulated vehicle, the SICAR must be approved and is supervised by the CSSF.
 An authorisation file must be submitted to the CSSF within the month following the creation of the SICAR.
 The authorisation will be granted subject to:

-- approval of the articles or management regulations;
+- the approval of the constitutional documents;

 SICARs are not subject to subscription tax.

-The individuals who represent the depositary bank must be of good repute and have sufficient experience in the performance of their functions in the private equity field.
+The individuals who represent the depositary must be of good repute and have sufficient experience in the performance of their functions in the private equity field.